 Emily Cohen is your business partner, truth-teller, and shrink.
 She consults design and creative businesses to bring out the best in them - by cutting out the bullshit.
-At the Forward Online Festival, Emily will talk about how to level up your design business.
+At the Forward Festival Hamburg, Emily Cohn will show you how to better manage your clients in her Online Workshop.

 Only two weeks to go until Forward Festival Vienna and we are already super excited for all the creative input and inspiration by this year's speakers.
 To get you in the mood for the Livestream (already got your ticket?) we are happy to present to you the talk by Serviceplan's Jason Romeyko at Forward Session Hamburg this August!

 Back in the 1970s Laurie Simmons took a job in a factory which produced dolls and dollhouses.
 This was a determining step for her career, since she used the miniature objects for her own artistic work.
 She started to take photographs of everyday scenes, which she recreated with the toys.
 Laurie focused on her own experience during her childhood in the 1950s.
 The motives were defined by stern gender roles and the domestic ideal of the time – channeling the myth of the American dream.